ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/README.md

 You will pull the row of trash bags back and remove the knotweed spears.

-You will then bring the trash bag row bag down easily and keep it weighted so it won't blow away.
+You will then bring the trash bag row back down easily and keep it weighted so it won't blow away.

 ---